-In our discussion on life and death, we have maybe introduced new concepts, we may have got some data we never had before and we may have been given a bent to our thinking which in some sense may be illuminating but in others disconcerting.
-Some of our belief is possibly being challenged and perhaps we have been shown some glimpses of the unfamiliar.
-Theosophy or Occultism is, however, philosophically and conceptually difficult, especially to start with, but it is quite categoric in many of its aspects as a teaching and definite in some of its detail.
-If we attempt to use it to justify our previously held convictions or to supplement beliefs which do not accord with it, we are in further difficulty.
+In our discussion on life and death, we may have been introduced to new concepts, got some data we never had before and have been given a bent to our thinking which may be illuminating but perhaps also disconcerting.
+Some of our belief is possibly being challenged.
+Theosophy, however, can be difficult philosophically and conceptually, especially to start with, but it is quite categoric in its teaching.
+If we attempt to use it to justify our previously held convictions or to supplement beliefs which do not accord with it, we are in difficulty.
 We have a choice between the teaching and our belief.
-Beliefs, dear to us in themselves but which do not completely satisfy us in some particular, can give rise to healthy questions.
-These can open the way to new worlds.
-The claim here made for Theosophy it that it is based on fact.
-Its teachings tell us of the nature of Nature herself, in all her depths and aspects.

-The subject of dreams introduces us to a peculiarly private world, even if an ephemeral one.
+Beliefs, dear to us in themselves but which do not completely satisfy us in some particular way can give rise to healthy questions.
+These can open the way to new worlds but strong beliefs, sacred or otherwise can also be insuperable obstructions.
+The claim here made for Theosophy is that it is based on fact.
+Its teachings tell us of the nature of Nature herself in all her depths and aspects: it is not a matter of belief in the ordinary sense.
+It trains the mind and leads to knowledge.
+The subject of dreams introduces us to a private world, even if an ephemeral one which cannot be shared directly with others.
 Most of us spend about a third of our lives asleep.
 What is happening to us then?
 What part does sleep play in life?
 What happens when we dream?
 What parallels are there between death and sleep?

 In looking at life from a theosophical point of view there must be some facets which will have struck us more than others.
 Is not the idea of Unity one of these?
 All life is one.
-Is the idea of the universality of consciousness not such another salient point?
-We only know of life both objective and subjective by way of consciousness.
-Is the idea of levels of consciousness another point special but vital for understanding?
-We have learned about the triple nature of man - body, soul and spirit.
-These words have now some specific meanings and they are seen as essential parts in our total make-up.
-This threefold division of man is amplified in Theosophy to accord with a sevenfold constitution of man which, as we have seen, reflects exactly the septenary nature of Cosmos.
-The divisions are the three components 1) the dense body, the etheric double and the vital life force (prana) as one, 2) the two-fold mento-emotional mortal soul for another and 3) the spiritual triplicity for the third.
+Is not the idea of the universality of consciousness, that is that everything is Nature manifests consciousness in some degree and kind, such another?
+Is not the idea of levels of consciousness another special point but one vital for understanding?
+We have learned about the three-fold nature of man as body, soul and spirit.
+These words have now perhaps a deeper meaning.
+This basic threefold division of man is extended in Theosophy to a sevenfold constitution.
+The body comprises the dense body, the astral double and the vital life force.
+The soul is the two-fold mento-emotional mortal soul, and spirit is regarded as a triplicity of mind (higher), a vehicle of spirit and spirit itself.
+We are told that this seven-fold constitution of man exactly reflects that of Cosmos.